Edge FAQ

 Can Edge use Kubernetes provided by a Cloud vendor, for example Google Kubernetes Engine (GKE), Azure Kubernetes Services (AKS) or Amazon Elastic Kubernetes Service (EKS)?

-Can Edge be installed on Windows servers?
-No, you cannot install an Edge site on Windows servers.
-Support for K8S, K3S in particular, and container technology is underserved on Windows without the equivalent of a Linux sub-system.
-We will continue to prioritize your experience on Linux-based operating systems, and as such, will not support Edge installation on Windows servers until the support is seamless.
+Otherwise, support for other k8s clusters, k3s in particular, and container technology is under served on Windows without the equivalent of a Linux sub-system.
+We will continue to prioritize your experience on Linux-based operating systems, and as such, will not support Edge installation on Windows servers for other Kubernetes clusters until the support is seamless.

 What are the supported data sources on Edge?
 You can find the list of supported data sources in the Data sources supported by Edge section.